 Large-molecule biologics (such as monoclonal antibodies) are used in many lifesaving therapies and have been witnessing significant growth due to rapid scientific and technological advancements.
-Many pharmaceutical companies (large and medium) do have significant number of promising pipeline products at various stages of development.
+Many pharmaceutical companies (large and medium) do have a significant number of promising pipeline products at various stages of development.
 In addition to the ever-expanding product pipelines, pharmaceutical companies – as a growth strategy – also look for opportunities to expand geographically.

 While the growth potential of biologics-based therapies continues to be attractive, it is also equally challenging to bring the products to patients at an affordable cost with the highest quality standards.
-Owing to the scientific complexities and sophisticated high-end technologies involved in the development of large molecules (both novel biologics and biosimilars), pharmaceutical companies face challenges in terms of high investments, relatively long project timelines and extremely tough regulatory expectations and scrutiny.
-Additionally, rapidly changing market dynamics, pricing pressure from competitors and/or governments and technology shifts make it essential for pharmaceutical companies to be lean and nimble to stay on top of the game
+Owing to the scientific complexities and sophisticated high-end technologies involved in the development of large molecules (both novel biologics and biosimilars), pharmaceutical companies face challenges in terms of high investments, relatively long project timelines, and extremely tough regulatory expectations and scrutiny.
+Additionally, rapidly changing market dynamics, pricing pressure from competitors and/or governments, and technology shifts make it essential for pharmaceutical companies to be lean and nimble to stay on top of the game